 We’ll admit it –– we’ve been guilty of depriving our haircare routine from time to time and skipping hair masks altogether.
-Oftentimes, masks are used as a last resort to revive damaged hair that feels like it’s beyond the point of no return.
+Oftentimes, hair masks are used as a last resort to revive damaged hair that feels like it’s beyond the point of no return.
 The truth is that masks should be used much sooner.
-By adding it to your haircare rotation on a regular basis, it can lock in moisture and prevent damage before it starts.
-If the thought of including yet another product in your routine feels overwhelming, we’ve got you covered.
-Read on to figure out the best hair mask for you.
+By adding it to your haircare rotation on a regular basis, it can lock in moisture and prevent hair damage before it starts.

-Making the most out of your mask comes down to the application process.
+Making the most out of your hair mask comes down to the application process.
 Start by applying it to freshly washed and towel-dried hair.
 While hair is still damp, work the mask through it using a wide-tooth comb to distribute it evenly from the root to tip.
 Set a timer for five to 15 minutes to allow the product to absorb into the hair.
-Hot tip!
-After applying your hair mask from roots to end, soak a towel in very hot water, wring it out and wrap it turban-style for an at-home “hot towel treatment..
+Hot tip: After applying your hair mask from roots to end, soak a towel in very hot water, wring it out and wrap it turban-style for an at-home “hot towel treatment”.
 To avoid product build-up, skip your normal conditioner and move straight to cleansing.
-Don’t forget to rinse the mask out with cold water to close the cuticle and impart shine.
-For a super luxe feel, consider applying your mask as an overnight treatment if you’re working to repair damaged hair.
+Don’t forget to rinse the hair mask out with cold water to close the cuticle and impart shine.
+For a super luxe feel, consider applying your mask as an overnight hair treatment.
 By leaving it on while you catch up on beauty sleep, the mask has ample time to take effect.

 One important factor to note is that there’s a time and a place for hair masks.
 Redken Artist Giovanni Giuntoli advises holding off on using a mask three to four days before a big event. “…If you plan to dress your hair up and plan to have any kind of volume or wave in your hair, I wouldn’t put the hair mask on within that three-day time frame because hair masks tend to really over condition the hair… the healthiness that [the mask] adds tends to be weighted, tends to make curls drop and tends to make the hair a little bit more slippery,” he explained.
 Save the hair masking for a lazy Sunday morning when you don’t have any major plans and can set aside enough time to let the product work its magic.